 Pregnant women and their partners often wonder if it's safe to have sex during pregnancy.
-Will it result in miscarriage?
+Will it cause a miscarriage?
 Will it harm the unborn baby?
 Are there sex positions to avoid?
-Here's the information you've been looking for.
+Here's what to know.

 Is Sex Safe During Pregnancy?

 Sex is a natural, normal part of pregnancy -- if you're having a normal pregnancy.
 Penetration and intercourse’s movement won't harm the baby, who is protected by your abdomen and the uterus’ muscular walls.
 Your baby is also cushioned by the amniotic sac’s fluid.

 The contractions of orgasm aren't the same as labor contractions.
 Still, as a general safety precaution, some doctors advise avoiding sex in the final weeks of pregnancy, believing that hormones in semen called prostaglandins can stimulate contractions.
 One exception may be for women who are overdue and want to induce labor.
 Some doctors believe that prostaglandins in semen actually induce labor in a full-term or past-due pregnancy, since the gel used to "ripen" the cervix and induce labor also contains prostaglandins.
 But other doctors think that this semen/labor connection is only a theory and that having sex doesn't trigger labor.

 Talk with your doctor about whether it’s safe to have sex while you’re pregnant.
 They may advise you not to have sex if you have any of the following types of high-risk pregnancy:

 - You're at risk for miscarriage or history of past miscarriages